patrickbucher/tpop/notes/chapter02.md

 The algorithm can be optimized to stop as soon as an ordered permutation is found, rather than building all permutations.
 (But optimization is not the point here.)

+## Growing Arrays

+Inserting into a fixed-size, sorted array is an `O(n^2)` operation. (p.
+41)

+An array should be resized in chunks for efficiency. (p.
+42)

+The C standard library has two functions for copying memory parts: `memcpy` and `memmove`. `memcpy` is faster, but might overwrite memory if source and destination overlap. `memmove` is slower but safer. (p.
+43)

+## Exercise 2-5

+In the code above, `delname` doesn't call realloc to return the memory freed by the deletion.
+Is this worthwile?
+How would you decide whether to do so?

+Answer: Deleting an array element can only shrink the array by one element at a time, whereas adding elements might grow the array by its total size.
+It is likely that a delete operation is followed by another add operation (otherwise, the array would just be deleted).
+Thus, the gained space will just be reallocated later on.
+This won't save anything, but cause even more memory operations.
+It might be sensible to shrink an array after many elements have been removed, say, if the number of items is less than half of the array's capacity (symmetric approach).

+## Exercise 2-6

+Implement the necessary changes to `addname` and `delname` to delete items by marking deleted items as unused.
+How isolated is the rest of the program from this change?

+TODO: implement and answer